angusforbes/optiflow/XCode/README.txt

 (//this may not be necessary if we have FFMPEG built properly - see below)

-- Had to comment out reference to glXUseXFont which is not supported by Apples GL or AGL framework
+- Had to comment out reference to glXUseXFont which is not supported by Apples GL or AGL framework in this file: /Users/angus/OpenCV-2.4.3/modules/highgui/src/window_QT.cpp

 FFMPEG issues